Fresh storm warning: Deluges, gales to slam top of New Zealand

-The wild weather keeps coming, with the top half of the country in for another bout of fierce winds and intense rain that threaten more floods and slips.
+Brace for another wild weather day, with the top half of the country in for another bout of fierce winds and intense rain that threaten more floods and slips.

 Northland, Auckland and Coromandel Peninsula are line for gales while heavy rain is set to fall from Northland to Gisborne.